-Let me start by answering what a Form 10 Shell Company (blank check company) is.
-A Form 10 Shell Company, or virgin shell as they are sometime referred to, are reporting to the SEC and they have a class of stock registered under the Securities and Exchange Act of 1934.
-They traditionally have no cash, no debt, no business, and a nominal number of shareholders.
+Let us start by answering what a Form 10 blank check shell company (blank check company) is.
+A Form 10 blank check shell company, or virgin shell as they are sometimes referred to, are reporting to the SEC and they, generally speaking, have a class of stock registered under the Securities and Exchange Act of 1934.
+They traditionally have no cash, no debt, no business, and a minimal operating history.
 Their sole purpose is to identify and acquire an operating business through a merger, share exchange, or other transaction.

 Through a reverse merger, or purchase of a “clean” blank check company, an operating company can go public, but without the burden of potential liabilities, and the long timeline normally associated with going public.